KennethJLai8/alameda-web-app/README.md

 ![Alt Text](Pattern.png)

-After entering your search pattern on the second page, you will be directed to the final page where the results of your query will be displayed
+After entering your search pattern on the second page, you will be directed to the final page where the results of your query will be displayed.

 ![Alt Text](Results.png)